Preparation is key, but sometime not focused on…

 Many spray booth owners and operators of spray booths will tell you that in hectic periods the preparation phase can and will fall behind schedule.
-Resulting in longer lead time for the finished products – the painted objects such as commercial vehicles, trucks, trains etc. Preparations is key in the final process of painting the object, but many cases also the bottleneck.
+Resulting in longer lead time for the finished the painted objects.
+Ie commercial vehicles, trucks, trains etc. Preparations is key in the final process of painting the object, but in many cases also the bottleneck.

 Prepare your objects in time

 Normally most object needs to be prepared before entering the spray booth for painting.
 You don’t want paint sprayed on certain areas such as glass, fenders etc, and these areas must be masked.
 And if you are looking at objects being retrofitted, one would need to make the surface smooth again, removing rust and so on.
 The latter involves adding material to uneven surface and sanding it down to a smooth surface.
 All this is manual work which takes time.
 The goal is to do this as fast as possible and get the object ready for the paint process.
 It is the finished goods you get paid for, not the job in between.